alissatroiano/Dash/TESTING.md

 ### 'Search' - Case Insensitive Test #1:
 - Open the deployed project in a web browser.
-- Visit the search bar.
+- Visit the search form.
 - Enter the word, 'tomato' in all lowercase letters in the search bar.
 - Ensure that all recipes containing the word, 'tomato' in the name and/or description are displayed.
 - Repeat the above steps, but with all capital letters.